 - All evaluator reports must be on professional letterhead, typed, dated, signed and otherwise legible.

-- The evaluator must state a diagnosis.
-The evaluator must state a diagnosis, define the nature and severity of the disability, and explain how the disability affects the applicant’s ability to take the examination.
+- The evaluator must state a diagnosis, define the nature and severity of the disability, and explain how the disability affects the applicant’s ability to take the examination.

 - Describe the Applicant’s functional limitations.
 State and federal law define a person with a disability as someone with a physical or mental condition that limits one or more major life activities as compared to most people.
 Any report submitted in support of an applicant’s request for accommodation in testing must describe the applicant’s functional limitations due to the diagnosed disability and how such limitations will substantially limit the individual’s ability to take the examination under regular testing conditions.